Conditional-Cognition/Cog-Nonsense/README.md

 Teaspoons and Tablespoons, in summary.

+MOD IS HEAVILY IN DEVELOPMENT, THY HATH BEEN WARNED

 ## History
 - The mod was initially made as a joke and it continues to be so.
 The joke was 'If teaspoons spin tea then tablespoons spin tables.' likewise that's exactly what the mod does.